collinalexbell/HackMatrix/game-design.md

 # HackMatrix
 ## VR
 This should support VR out of the box.
 I want a VR desktop and I will have it.
+I will buy a XR headset when I'm in STL and implement XR controls before I leave.
 ## Kickstarter
 ### Goal
 150k, so I can move to Oregon and be free for 2 years